 Valerian (Valeriana officinalis L.), traditionally used as a sedative and anxiolytic, contains valerenic acid and isovaleric acid, which modulate GABA-A receptor function and serotonin receptor signalling.
 Whilst clinical trials specifically targeting migraine are limited, the pharmacological profile of valerian—particularly its serotonergic and GABAergic properties—is mechanistically relevant to migraine management, and its well-established safety profile makes it an attractive candidate for further investigation.
 Ligusticum chuanxiong Hort.
 (Chuanxiong), a traditional Chinese medicinal herb, contains tetramethylpyrazine (ligustrazine) and ferulic acid, which have demonstrated inhibitory effects on platelet aggregation, vasodilatory activity via nitric oxide pathway modulation, and anti-inflammatory properties in experimental models of headache, though clinical trial evidence remains sparse in the Western literature (Rajapakse & Pringsheim, 2016).

 7. Clinical Evidence and Randomised Controlled Trials

+Can be Summarized in a tabular form for more clear output

 The overall clinical evidence base for herbal therapies in migraine management is heterogeneous in quality, reflecting the diverse methodological approaches, phytochemical preparations, patient populations, and outcome measures employed across the available trials.
 A critical appraisal of the randomised controlled trial evidence reveals a gradient of methodological rigour, with the most substantial and consistently positive evidence existing for feverfew and butterbur, followed by ginger, lavender, peppermint, and other agents.